Estimation and prediction of credit risk based on rating transition systems

 where $\xi_1$ denotes the GDP growth, $\xi_2$ denotes the capacity utilization rate.
-Once we fix the coefficient $\beta_0$, $\beta_1,\,\beta_2$ using the extracted value of $Z$ by \eqref{e-2} and the known value of $\xi_1,\,\xi_2$, we can obtain the forecast value of $Z$ by the forecast value of $\xi_1$ and $\xi_2$.
-However, the assumption that $Z$ is a standard normal random variable is very strange in regression model, which also causes some limitation on the choice of macroeconomic random variables.
-Belkin et al. (1998b) is important in finding the dependence of rating transition matrices on the business cycle.
-However, direct application their model to forecast \textbf{PD} or do stress testing is not suitable in view of the shortcoming mentioned above.
+Once we fix the coefficient $\beta_0$, $\beta_1,\,\beta_2$ using the extracted value $(\hat{Z}_t)_t$ of $Z$ by \eqref{e-2} and the observations $(\xi_{1,t})_t$ and $(\xi_{2,t})_t$ of $\xi_1,\,\xi_2$, we can obtain the forecast value of $Z$ by the forecast value of $\xi_1$ and $\xi_2$.
+Inserting this value into formula \eqref{est-rate}, we can get the forecast rating transition probability as desired.
+However, the norm distribution assumption of $Z$ inheriting from model \eqref{e-1} is very strange in the regression model.
+The important contribution of Belkin et al.\! \cite{Bel-b} is to connect rating transition probability to a latent variable $Z$ characterizing the business cycle.
+However, its assumption on the distributions of $X$ and $Z$ restricts further application of this model.